lilit-nersisyan/fivepseq/README.rst

 optional argument: -s/-geneset

-Supply a text file with newline-separated list of gene names you'd like to filter/use.
-The names should correspond to those present under the Name tag in the gff file.
+Supply a text file with newline-separated list of gene ids you'd like to filter/use.
+The names should correspond to those present under the gene_id tag in the gff file.

 Note!
 -------